What does it really mean when your cat has their tail up, down or swishing around? Behaviourist Justine Harding decodes their revealing tail signals.

-Cats are expressive, but can we really decipher what they’re saying?
-Feline body language can often be misinterpreted, so learning to read your cat’s postures and movements may help you to understand her moods and emotions.
-Justine Harding explores body language, focusing specifically on the tail.
+Our cats express themselves in many ways, but it’s not always easy to decipher what they’re saying!
+Feline body language can often be misinterpreted, so learning to read their postures and movements, including cat tail signals, can help you to understand their moods and emotions.

-Our cats’ solitary ancestors principally used scent to communicate.
-But with domestication came closer proximity to other cats, as well as humans, so visual signals became more important.
-The highly mobile tail is a great signalling tool and can help us understand what a cat is feeling or intending.
-Here are three common tail movements you will be familiar with, and what they could mean:1
+Our cats’ solitary wild ancestors principally used scent to communicate.
+But as cats gradually became domesticated, they learned to live in closer proximity to other cats, as well as humans, and visual signals became more important.
+Highly mobile and expressive, a cat’s tail is a great signalling tool.
+Learning how to read a cat’s tail movements can help us understand what our pets are feeling or intending.

-The best understood tail signal in cats is the tail held up vertically, sometimes with the tip slightly curled.
-A researcher from the University of Southampton presented cats with life-sized cat silhouettes with tails in different positions.
-When the silhouette showed ‘tail up’, cats approached more quickly and frequently reciprocated the signal.
-In effect, it says ‘I’m friendly’, and thereby reduces the risk of a fight.
-If your cat greets you or other cats in your household with her tail up, it’s a clear sign of affection.
+The best-understood cat tail signal is probably a tail held up vertically, sometimes with the tip slightly curled, like a question mark.
+To help understand cat tail language, one researcher from the University of Southampton presented cats with life-sized cat silhouettes with their tails in different positions.
+When the image showed the cat’s tail up, the real cats approached more quickly, and frequently reciprocated the signal.
+In effect, an upright cat tail says ‘I’m friendly’, thereby reducing the risk of a fight.
+If your cat greets you or other cats in your household with their tail up, it’s a clear sign of confidence, friendliness and affection.

-Although the tail is an excellent way to help understand your cat, it’s important to remember that ‘reading’ just the tail is like picking odd words out of a sentence – you may get the main gist but you could easily misinterpret what’s being said.
-You will get a greater understanding of your cat’s mood and emotions by observing her tail movements alongside her entire body language and the environment she’s in.
+Although your cat’s tail provides some excellent clues to what’s going on inside their head, it’s important to remember that ‘reading’ just their tail is like picking odd words out of a sentence – you could easily misinterpret what’s being said.
+You will get a greater understanding of your cat’s mood and emotions by observing their tail movements alongside their entire body language and the environment they are in.